lordmauve/nucleon/docs/framework.rst

 ==============================

 Nucleon makes it easy to write JSON/REST applications with relatively little code.
-The URL routing and view dispatching is modelled closely on Django's.
+The URL routing and view dispatching is modelled on Django's, except that in Nucleon callables are registered directly with an app rather than being automatically loaded from a separate URL configuration module.

 Views are simply methods that accept a request object as a parameter and return a response.
 The response is typically a structure consisting of lists, dicts,